shirinzadeh/luxplay/content/privacy.md

 ## Introduction

 Your privacy is important to us.
-This Privacy Policy explains how Casino Hotels ("we", "our", or "us") collects, uses, and protects your personal information when you use our website.
+This Privacy Policy explains how Gecorooms ("we", "our", or "us") collects, uses, and protects your personal information when you use our website.

 ## Information We Collect